Leo Mackay Jr.: Affiliations

 Mackay is a former member of the Aspen Strategy Group, and the Council on Foreign Relations, and a life member of the U.S. Naval Institute.
 He was a Research Fellow at the Belfer Center for Science and International Affairs, and was a Special Guest Fellow at the Brookings Institution.
 He is a past independent director of the Henry L. Stimson Center in Washington, DC.

 Education

 Mackay was a 1983 graduate of the U.S. Naval Academy, and a recipient of the Secretary of the Navy Distinguished Midshipman Graduate Award.
 He holds a master's degree in public policy, and Ph.D. in public policy from Harvard University.
 He was a Kennedy Fellow, Harvard MacArthur Scholar, and Graduate Prize Fellow at Harvard.
 In 2005, Mackay was awarded a Doctor of Laws, honoris causa from Concordia Seminary, and served as the commencement speaker for its graduation that year.
+In 2023, he was awarded a Doctor of Humane Letters, honoris causa from Concordia Theological Seminary.
+He is the first layman to be awarded an honorary doctorate from each of the two seminaries of the Lutheran Church–Missouri Synod.